MicrosoftDocs/dataexplorer-docs/data-explorer/azure-data-explorer-dashboards.md

 1. Click **Apply** and **Save** the dashboard.

 > [!NOTE]
+> * Use the minimum time internal to reduce unnecessary load on the cluster
-> Viewers will be able to change the refresh intervals for dashboard but will not be able to save it or select a value which is smaller than the Minimum time interval specified by the editor.
+> * As a viewer, you can change the refresh intervals for dashboard but you can't save the changes.
+Also, you can't select a value which is smaller than the minimum time interval specified by the editor.

 ## Next Steps